SiaFoundation/siad/doc/api/Renter.md

 #### /renter/upload/___*siapath___ [POST]

-starts a file upload to the Sia network from the local filesystem.
+uploads a file or directory to the network from the local filesystem.
+For uploading directories, all files and subdirectories will be named relative to the provided `siapath` of the directory being uploaded.

 ###### Path Parameters